M20190649/GrabAI/README.md

   1. Setup virtualenv with required libraries beforehand using 'requirements.txt'.
   2. Place the train set (named 'training.csv') and holdout set (named 'holdout.csv'), into the folder named 'data_raw'. </br>
   Holdout set should be in the same format as train set and should have the demand values filled in (don't worry, holdout values are only used for labels, not features).
   3. Then, run the 'Full Pipeline' jupyter notebook.
-This notebook will handle the entire process, from preprocessing, feature generation to demand prediction using the model.
+This notebook will handle the entire process, from preprocessing, feature generation to predicting using the model.
 (It may take 10-20mins for the entire process).

 At the end of the notebook execution, the overall holdout rmse will be displayed, and the predicted T+1 to T+5 values are saved as a csv file for inspection.

+_Note: As I am slightly confused regarding the way the holdout set is handled, and there is likely not enough time to ask and modify my code, I opted to assume that the holdout set contains only the T+1 -> T+5 labels.
+Thus, my script will read the holdout set and predict for every sample in the holdout set, saving predictions as a .csv file._

 # Evaluation results